daattali/attalitech/payments.md

 When you [schedule our first meeting](https://calendly.com/attalitech/meeting) you'll notice that it requires a payment to be made upfront.

-Before adding this fee, several booking were being made every single day.
-Many people either used the time as a free 1-on-1 Q&A session or simply did not show up.
+Before adding this fee, several bookings were being made every single day.
+Many people either used the time as a free Q&A session or simply did not show up.
 The fee acts as a simple filter to ensure only serious requests are made.

 If you would like the fee to be waived for administrative/bureaucratic reasons, please [email us](mailto:info@attalitech.com).